 There are not many sports as dynamic and explosive as boxing.
-Boxing is one of the oldest sports in existence, together with running.
+Along with running, it is one of the oldest sports in existence.
 Ever since the dawn of man, it has been the front of human competition.
-When the primitive men started hitting each other, either to fight for food or territory or to assert dominance, boxing was born.
-These are just some of the facts about boxing and it’s conception.
+When primitive men started hitting each other to fight for food or territory or to assert dominance, boxing was born.
+These are just some of the facts about boxing and its conception.
 It is also one of the simplest sports since all you need for a good match is a few men and an iron will.
-If you think this is the sport for you, there are plenty of gyms for training boxing Dubai has to offer.
+If you think this is the sport for you, there are plenty of gyms to learn and practice boxing Dubai offers.
+Of course, you will do the modern evolved variant.
 Over time, however, boxing has adapted and evolved.
-The days of hunting and gathering are behind us, and with them, the primitive fighting that boxing once was.
+The days of hunting and gathering are behind us, and with them, the primitive fighting form.

-In modern times, boxing has become a multi-million dollar industry.
-With big fights broadcasted all over the world, and masses of people supporting their favorite fighter.
+In modern times, boxing has become a multi-million-dollar industry.
+With big fights broadcasted all over the world and masses of people supporting their favorite fighter.
 All this just adds to the legacy and confirms that boxing is the original sport.
 Today, people practice it across the world, both for fun and recreation.
 It is one of the better fat burning workouts for men, as it uses a lot of body movement.
-Not only does boxing improve stamina, but it also teaches discipline and control, as well as respect toward the fellow fighter.
-Here, we will tell you about a few interesting facts about boxing that you may find fun, curious, and surprising.
+Not only does boxing improve stamina, but it also teaches discipline and control, as well as respect toward fellow fighters.
+Here, we will tell you a few interesting facts about boxing that you may find fun, curious, and surprising.

 A brief history of boxing

-After the fall of the Roman empire, people switched to weapons and fist fighting lost its popularity.
+After the fall of the Roman empire, people switched to weapons, and fist fighting lost its popularity.
 It resurfaced in London during the 16th century and went by the name “prizefighting”.
 The first set of rules was introduced to the sport in 1743 by champion Jack Broughton to protect the fighters as death was a common occurrence.
 Kicking, scratching, headbutting, or striking a downed opponent were banned thanks to these rules.
-In modern times, boxing developed great popularity and became an exercise rather than just a competitive sport.
-Boxing also gained popularity as a form of arm workouts for women, since it helped them stay in shape, and teach them to protect themselves.
-Even today, many new aspiring athletes are dreaming of becoming the future of boxing.
+In modern times, boxing has gained great popularity and has become an exercise rather than just a competitive sport.
+Boxing has also become one of the most popular arm workouts for women, as it helps them stay in shape and teaches them to protect themselves.
+Even today, many new aspiring athletes dream of becoming the future of boxing.

 “Boxing” isn’t even the official name of this sport

 Yes, you heard that right.
-The official term is “Pugilism”, and the proper definition for it is “The skill, practice, and sport of fighting with the fists”.
+The official term is “Pugilism”, and the proper definition for it is “The skill, practice, and sport of fighting with the fists.”
 Now, the term pugilism doesn’t have a marketable ring to it, so it’s fairly obvious why everyone skips it.
-The term “boxing” first came to be used in 1719.
-The term “pugilism” is derived from the Latin word “pugnus”, which translates to “fist”.
-Boxing, in turn, originates from “pyx” which means “with clenched fists”.
+The term “boxing” first became popular in 1719.
+The term “pugilism” is derived from the Latin word “pugnus,” which translates to “fist.”
+Boxing, in turn, originates from “pyx,” which means “with clenched fists”.
 Different styles of boxing, as well as several other methods of fist fighting, are categorized as pugilism.
-Some people argue that the term originated because of the way the street fights have been organized.
-To form a ring, people would tie a rope around 4 stakes in the ground, forming a rectangle, this the term “box”.
+Some argue that the term originated because of how street fights have been organized.
+To form a ring, people would tie a rope around 4 stakes in the ground, forming a rectangle, thus the term “box”.
 This, however, has never been confirmed.

-If you were told you’re about to enter the ring without gloves on, chances are you’d second guess it.
+If you ever thought about entering the ring without gloves on, chances are you’d second-guess it.
 Your hands would most likely go limp, knowing they are about to shatter.
-The first recorded use of boxing gloves is in ~1500 BC in Sardinia.
+The first recorded use of boxing gloves was in ~1500 BC in Sardinia.
 Bare-knuckle boxing exists to this day as its sport, and gloveless fights have been contested as late as 1920.
 Many people are under the impression that the padded glove is there to protect the fighter since the force spreads over a larger area.
 You’d think that, but you’d be wrong.
 Turns out, gloves do not lessen the blow to the head, as the brain still rattles in the skull on impact.
 Gloves make matters worse by adding an extra 10oz of weight to the fist projectile flying toward your face.